harrewarre/harrewarre.github.io/docs/blog/posts/dotnet-core-ef-migrations-on-cloud-foundry.md

 ```bash
 dotnet ef migrations add MyMigration
 ```

+With migrations enabled, which work fine locally using the `dotnet ef` tools, I found that this setup doesn't really work using the `dotnet_core_buildpack on Cloud Foundry.
+After some searching and several attempts of using `dotnet ef` during the buildpack phase I gave up and went the custom route.

 The code (that lives in `Program.cs`) below will take the startup code down a different branch when the `--migrate` argument is passed to the application.
 Because all the services and configuration are registered we can request our factory from the initialized service collection and grab an instance of our `DbContext` instance.
 Using this context we can apply all pending migrations using the `context.Database.Migrate()` method.